Just Cause 3

 Seeing how race challenges appear in the final game, it is fair to assume that this mode could have been built into that to indirectly race against your friends.

 On the image in the top right, we can also see an early version of Rico with a simpler model.
-This texture can still be found on multiple texture in the UI files.
+This texture can still be found on multiple textures in the UI files.

 An earlier plan for Just Cause 3 was to include micro-transactions in the game.
 This can be seen in the earliest leaks of the game here.